HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 ## 2. **Start with an HTML Boilerplate**
 Now that your files are set up, begin by adding the basic HTML boilerplate.

-We will also include the Bootstrap CDN links to streamline styling and layout.

   - [ ] Ask AI to help you prepare an HTML boilerplate.
 Copy and paste that code into your `index.html` file.